PF

 Instructions

-1. 1Bring 2 cups of chicken broth to a boil in a saucepan, then add the quinoa.
-Reduce heat to a simmer, cover, and let cook until the liquid has been mostly absorbed and the quinoa is tender, about 15 minutes, depending upon the brand of quinoa you purchase.
-Keeping the pan covered, remove from heat and let stand for 10 minutes.
-Uncover, lightly fluff with a fork, and set aside.
+1. 1Bring the chicken broth to a boil in a saucepan over medium-high heat.
+Add the quinoa, reduce heat to low, cover, and simmer until the liquid is mostly absorbed and quinoa is tender, about 15 minutes.
+Remove from heat, keep covered, and let stand 10 minutes.
+Uncover, fluff with a fork, and set aside.

-5. 5Melt the butter in the skillet, then sprinkle the flour over the top and briskly whisk to coat the flour with butter and break it up.
-Let cook until the flour is golden and smells lightly nutty, about 30 seconds to 1 minute.
+4. 4Melt the butter in the same skillet over medium heat.
+Sprinkle the flour over the butter and whisk briskly to combine, cooking until the flour is golden and smells lightly nutty, about 30 seconds to 1 minute.

 Nutrition — Per Serving